kauefontes/retro-quewui/CONTRIBUTING.md

 ## License

-By contributing to Retro Quewui, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to Quewui, you agree that your contributions will be licensed under the project's MIT license.